 At the Start there should be an example of a CP sign.
 It is this sign you will be looking out for along the route.
 Of course, the CP at the Start may be a good one, too, so always read what the GIs say and, if necessary, ask.
+Can a CP be on your left, or only the right?

-With regard to CP instructions, read your Gls very carefully, and take them very literally.
+With regard to CP instructions, read your GIs very carefully, and take them very literally.
 Do they tell you to put your name in the space for CP 6?
 What did you write?
 Dick Dork or "your name"?
 If you put your own name, you might get 10 points; if you put the words "your name," you might get full credit: 20 points.

 You will probably see the CP from a reasonable distance.
 This is a good time to stop and review your progress so far.
-Hopefully you've been keeping a run sheet with the CMs you've found thus far, and their disposition (good or bad) and why.
+Hopefully, you've been keeping a run sheet with the CMs you've found thus far, and their disposition (good or bad) and why.
 All members of the rallye team should check their notes with respect to those CMs which are doubtful, and make a decision.
 Once you have decided on all the CMs you've seen, mark the good ones on your score sheet in their proper places.
-That is, if A-13 is good, you would put 13 next to or below the A on the score sheet.
+That is, if B-15 is good, you would put 15 next to or below the B on the score sheet.
 Do this for all good CMs.
 Then review the procedures for entering a CP.
 But don't stop reading street signs just because you can see a CP ahead.